-S0, when I learned about HemisFares– a high-end imported food line owned by Kroger– I knew I needed to try it!
-I set off to my local Fred Meyer to find a few things to make for dinner one night and this Five Cheese Stuffed Lumaconi was what I came up with after finding the gorgeous HemisFares Lumaconi shells.
-It was a hard choice to make because I loved seeing all the pasta shapes that I usually don’t see in regular grocery stores like Bucatini and Orecchiette.
-Each HemisFares product has a “Find Number” listed on the packaging and its kind of fun to keep track of how many HemisFares products there are around the store.
-The Lumconi is #22.
+S0, when I learned about HemisFares-- a high-end imported food line owned by Kroger-- I knew I needed to try it!
+I set off to my local Fred Meyer to find a few things to make for dinner one night, and this Five Cheese Stuffed Lumaconi was what I came up with after finding the gorgeous HemisFares Lumaconi shells.
+It was a hard choice to make because I loved seeing all the pasta shapes that I usually don't see in regular grocery stores like Bucatini and Orecchiette.
+Each HemisFares product has a "Find Number" listed on the packaging and its kind of fun to keep track of how many HemisFares products there are around the store.
+The Lumaconi is #22.

-Once home, I tore open the bag of pasta and got some water boiling!
-I loved that the giant pasta shells had rough edges on them from the bronze mold they use so the sauce clings to eat bite.
-They totally reminded of my the type of pasta I’ve gotten at fancy Italian restaurants.
+Once home, I tore open the bag of lumaconi pasta and got some water boiling!
+I loved that the giant pasta shells had rough edges on them from the bronze mold they use, so the sauce clings to each bite.
+They totally reminded of my the type of pasta I've gotten at fancy Italian restaurants.

-Once cooked, I filled each shell with a combination of 5 cheeses– mozzarella, ricotta, parmesan, cheddar, and a little bit of cream cheese.
-I don’t claim one bit that this is an authentic Italian recipe, but it sure tastes good!
-The cheeses all melt together and turn into the creamiest, cheesiest pasta you’ll ever make.
+Once cooked, I filled each lumaconi shell with a combination of 5 kinds of cheese-- mozzarella, ricotta, parmesan, cheddar, and a little bit of cream cheese.
+I don't claim one bit that this is an authentic Italian recipe, but it sure tastes good!
+The cheeses all melt together and turn into the creamiest, cheesiest pasta you'll ever make.

 I started the simple sauce off with a few cloves of garlic and a generous glug of the olive oil.
 Just before adding the tomatoes to the pan I couldn't help but take a piece of bread to dip in the garlicky oil and this Olive Oil is so, so good.
 It has so much flavor even without the added garlic!
 I can't wait to drizzle it over my salads and dunk my bread in it with a drizzle of balsamic vinegar.

-The pasta baked for about 4o minutes and I topped it will some fresh grated parmesan cheese before serving.
+The cheese stuffed lumaconi pasta baked for about 4o minutes, and I topped it will some freshly grated parmesan cheese before serving.

 Look at that cheese-pull!
 I'm in love.

-I do hope you’ll try this Five Cheese Stuffed Lumaconi recipe and definitely take a look at the HemisFares line at your local Kroger family store!
-The pastas, gelato and other products are perfect for a fun and fancy night in!
-For more information on HemisFares you can check out the website HemisFaresFinds.com or facebook.com/Hemisfares.
+I do hope you'll try this Five Cheese Stuffed Lumaconi recipe and definitely take a look at the HemisFares line at your local Kroger family store!
+The pasta, gelato and other products are perfect for a fun and fancy night in!
+For more information on HemisFares, you can check out the website HemisFaresFinds.com or facebook.com/Hemisfares.

 - 1 egg